Maybeboard

 Rocks

 These cards aren't ramp in the traditional sense, but have an even higher ceiling thanks to Isshin.
-With the exception of Sword of the Animist, this is better named the "Treasure Purse".
-Although Treasure is helpful for mana acceleration at any point of the game, the Treasure producers all work with Professional Face-Breaker's impulse draw ability.
+This is better named the "Treasure Purse".
+Although Treasure is helpful for mana acceleration at any point of the game, the Treasure producers all do some extra work with Professional Face-Breaker's impulse draw ability.

-• Captain Lannery Storm - Pumping out 2 treasures per swing with Isshin active will be spicy.
+• Kellogg, Dangerous Mind - Pumping out 2 treasures per swing with Isshin active will be spicy.
+Treasures can be utilized for creature theft if needed.

 • Professional Face-Breaker - Complimentary to Fable of the Mirror-Breaker, Captain Lannery Storm, and Battle Angels of Tyr since it can pump out Treasures with them.